 - Port Townsend clinic is beside the entrance to the QFC grocery store

 Jefferson Healthcare in Port Townsend

-- Jefferson Healthcare Sheridan Clinic is now scheduling nurse visit vaccine appointments for children 6 months to 4 years old and booster appointments for children 5-11 years old, who have already received two doses of the vaccine (with the 2nd dose being at least 5 months ago).
+- Jefferson Healthcare Sheridan Clinic is now scheduling nurse-visit vaccine appointments for children.
 Established Jefferson Healthcare patients only.
 Call or text (360)-379-8031 for an appointment.

-- Patients enrolled with a Jefferson Healthcare primary care provider may be able to schedule a COVID-19 vaccination/booster through the primary care clinics in Port Townsend in conjunction with a provider visit.
+- Adult patients enrolled with a Jefferson Healthcare primary care provider may be able to schedule a COVID-19 vaccination/booster through the primary care clinics in Port Townsend in conjunction with a provider visit.

 Jefferson Healthcare at Port Ludlow's Pharmacy

 - Pfizer (12 and older at this time) Bivalent (omicron) booster available

 - Pfizer (12 and older only at this time, only at Port Hadlock location); Moderna (18 and older, only at Sequim location) Bivalent (omicron) booster available

 - Must make an appointment, click here to schedule.

 - Appointment by phone: 1-866-211-5320